storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Story Explorer is the view in which you create and edit your outline.
 The order and arrangement of story elements in the Navigation Pane is entirely under your control.

-Story Narrator is your outline’s scenes arranged into the order you wish to tell your story in.
+Story Narrator is a separate display of your outline’s Scene Story Elements arranged into the order you wish to tell your story in.

 Status Message